Asininite/ObsidianVault/Obsidian Vault/System Software/Module 3/! One Pass assembler.md

 			fixup records to show which all records need to be updated with which values separate process or loader then applies these changes **LOAD-AND-GO ASSEMBLER**
+			- generate object code in memory and execute it there itself
+			- no object program written, and no loader needed
+			- useful for frequent software development